Skip to main content

 Toyohari tools

 The Toyohari system uses special non-insertive tools (see header image) which manipulate the qi on the skin level.
 These tools come in a variety of materials such as gold, silver and copper.
-These tools also elicit gentle sensations within the body.
-They can be used for everyone and are especially useful in the treatment of babies and children and people who are who are weak or frail and who need very gentle treatment.
+These tools also produce gentle sensations within the body.
+They can be used for everyone and are especially useful in the treatment of babies and children, as well as people who are who are weak or frail and who need very gentle treatment.
 Non-insertive tools are also used for those who have an aversion to conventional acupuncture needles.

 Moxibustion